jcomeauictx/curvature/README.md

 see, and so he is turning in place to see the panorama.
 And one more severe limitation of the current state of the software is that it assumes a view over the ocean, and will not show anything below "eye height".

+But despite all those shortcomings, it can be useful in comparison with Ulrich's panoramas at the link mentioned above, and seeing which more accurately reflects the skyline you see at your current location.